UniversalDependencies/docs/format.md

 * Fields other than FORM and LEMMA must not contain space characters.
 * Underscore (_) is used to denote unspecified values in all fields except ID.
 Note that no format-level distinction is made for the rare cases where the FORM or LEMMA is the literal underscore – processing in such cases is application-dependent.
 Further, in UD treebanks the UPOSTAG, HEAD, and DEPREL columns are not allowed to be left unspecified.

-# Words, tokens and empty nodes
+# Words, Tokens and Empty Nodes

 To accommodate the representation of both words and (multiword) tokens (see [Tokenization and word segmentation](u/overview/tokenization.html)), we adopt an extension of the original CoNLL-X token indexing scheme, where words are indexed with integers 1, 2, 3, ...,